-If you live in Nevada and are experiencing symptoms of mesothelioma or other asbestos-related illnesses, you may be entitled to compensation for:
+If you live in Nevada and are experiencing symptoms of mesothelioma or other asbestos diseases you may be entitled to financial compensation for:

 It can take up to 50 years for asbestos-related illnesses to manifest themselves.
-Once you discover that you have an asbestos-related illness or disability, however, it is important you contact a Clark County attorney at once to keep from losing your right to compensation.
+Once you discover that you have an asbestos-related illness or disability, however, it is important you contact an experienced attorney at once about bringing an asbestos case to keep from losing your right to compensation.

-If you suspect that asbestos exposure caused your health problems we invite you to contact our caring Las Vegas personal injury lawyers for a free consultation to determine whether you are eligible.
+If you suspect that asbestos exposure caused your health problems, we invite you to contact our caring Nevada personal injury lawyers to determine whether you are eligible for a mesothelioma lawsuit.

-To help you better understand asbestos lawsuits in Nevada, our Las Vegas mesothelioma attorneys discuss the following, below:
+To help you better understand asbestos litigation and the legal process in Nevada, our Las Vegas mesothelioma attorneys discuss the following, below:

 - 1. What is asbestos?